Discover your online interior design course

 Tutorial ten explores the world of hospitality and retail design.
 You will learn about the range of design options and functionalities within commercial interiors and in the hospitality sector, such as in restaurants, cafes, bars and hotels.
 This tutorial looks at designing retail spaces, such as creating a friendship between people and products, effective and engaging product display and design for people with a disability.
 You will learn how to use flowers within your deigns, as well as building up your resources with useful colour services.

 This tutorial looks at designing exhibition spaces, such as galleries, museums and tradeshows, where you will learn to consider thermal comfort, acoustics, and furniture selection as you design these spaces.
 This tutorial also explores the other various opportunities as an interior designer, such as using your skills as an investment adviser to gaining accesses to trade shows and exhibitions.
 You will build up a resource of industry trade shows, both locally and internationally, as well as how to keep up with new product information and trends.
-This tutorial finishes with tutorial seven.
+This tutorial finishes with assignment seven.

 For your final tutorial, you will be given all the tools for starting you home-based interior design consultancy.
 You will learn how to effectively market your skills, boost your business, research and enter new markets and build valuable contacts.
 This tutorial offers a check list to starting your business, everything from tax planning to marketing and promotion.
 Tutorial twelve concludes with your final assignment.